Lelia Foley: Mayor of Taft, Oklahoma

 On April 3, 1973, the citizens of Taft elected Foley as mayor.
 Her election pre-dates that of Doris A. Davis, who was elected mayor of Compton, California later that year.
-Despite being described as the first African-American woman elected mayor, The Washington Post reported in 2019 that Ellen Craig-Jones, a Black woman, was elected mayor of Urbancrest, Ohio in 1971.
+Despite Foley being described as the first African-American woman elected mayor, The Washington Post reported in 2019 that Ellen Craig-Jones, a Black woman, was elected mayor of Urbancrest, Ohio in 1971.

 In the wake of her victory, Foley conferred with Presidents Gerald Ford and Jimmy Carter.
 Ford anointed Foley as one of "Ten Outstanding Young Women" in 1974.
 In 1974, Oklahoma named Foley Outstanding Woman of the Year.
 As mayor, she was credited with helping secure federal Department of Housing and Urban Development funding for affordable housing initiatives.

 After losing her mayoral seat in the 1980s, she continued to serve her community.
 Foley, now known as Lelia Foley-Davis, was once again elected mayor in 2000.